vfong00/osu-java/README.md

 This game currently features:
 - Clickable circles that disappear upon being clicked OR when the approach circle is on the circle.
 - Sliders that slide.
 They do so when being clicked (regardless of timing) or when the approach circle hits the object.
+- Spinners that you need to spin rapidly to clear
 - Streak counting
 - Accuracy and score counters
 - Score integrated for all objects
 - Cool textures
+- An actual main menu???

 ## But like, how do you even start the game?
 You'll need Processing!